toshiko0o/toshiko0o.github.io/source/_posts/2020-11-08-Simon-Book-of-Solid-State-Physics.md

-# Chapter 9 - Vibrations of a 1-D Monatomic Chain
+# Chapter 9 - 1D Monatomic Chain

 For monatomic chain, compressibility and sound velocity will be: